-In our second lesson on pronunciation, we will learn about how to pronounce the consonants of Japanese.
-Several of them are unique in that they don't exist in English, and so some time will be needed to get them down.
+In this lesson, we will learn how to pronounce the consonants of Japanese.
+Several of them don't exist in English, so it will take some time to get them down.
 Just as was the case in Lesson 1, English letters will be used to transcribe Japanese words (Rōmaji).

 What are Unvoiced Consonants?

 A consonant is a speech sound that obstructs airflow from the lungs.
 To understand what an "unvoiced" consonant is, it's necessary to know what a "voiced" consonant is.
-A "voiced" sound is a sound that causes the vocal folds in the throat to vibrate.
+A "voiced" sound is a sound that causes the vocal folds in one's throat to vibrate.
 You can verify this by putting your hand over your Adam's apple, where your vocal folds are located, as you speak.
+When you pronounce a voiced consonant, you'll feel your Adam's apple vibrate.
 Voiced consonants include sounds like /b/ and /d/.
 They're not the only things that are voiced, though, as vowels are also examples of "voiced" sounds.

 Conversely, an "unvoiced" sound is a sound that does not cause the vocal folds to vibrate.
 Examples of unvoiced consonants include /p/ and /t/.
-When you pronounce something like /ka/, you feel the contrast between non-voiced and voiced sounds, with /k/ being unvoiced and /a/ being voiced.
+When you pronounce something like /ka/, you feel the contrast between non-voiced and voiced sounds, with /k/ being unvoiced and /a/, a vowel, being voiced.

-In English, unvoiced consonants are typically pronounced with a lot of aspiration.
-Aspiration refers to the strong burst of air that accompanies the release of certain kinds of consonants.
+In English, unvoiced consonants are typically pronounced with aspiration.
+Aspiration is the strong burst of air that accompanies the release of certain kinds of consonants.
 For example, pronounce the word "king" with one hand directly in front of your mouth.
 If your pronunciation is native(-like), you should notice a puff of air hitting your hand.
 This is what aspiration is.
-In Japanese, unvoiced consonants tend to be slightly more aspirated than they are in languages like Spanish but not nearly as noticeable as in English or Korean.
+In Japanese, unvoiced consonants tend to be slightly more aspirated than they are in languages like Spanish but not nearly as so as in English or Korean.

 The Unvoiced Consonants of Japanese